 Parasitology deals with a wide range of infective agents, ranging from the microscopic protozoans that cause malaria and sleeping sickness to large parasitic worms.

-You can take Parasitology as an MSci, which includes an additional placement year, between the third and final years of the degree.
-This is normally spent doing research in industry or some other organisation such as a research institute in the UK or overseas.
-Eligible students apply for the MSci programme at the end of second year.
+Parasitology can be taken as an MSci, which includes an additional placement year between year 3 and the final year of the degree.
+The placement year is normally spent doing research in industry or a research institute, in the UK or overseas.
+This is a great opportunity to develop research skills, and useful contacts, for a whole year.

 Academic entry requirements